 Journal of Modern Literature in Chinese (JMLC) was founded in 1997 and published twice a year.
 It has been edited by the Centre for Humanities Research (formally the Centre for Literature and Translation), Lingnan University, Hong Kong.
 Starting from Volume 6, Issue 1 published in 2005, a notable new feature was added to encompass the approach of comparative literature.
 The journal has also invited scholars to guest-edit issues focusing on special topics and occasionally selected papers from conferences, so as to bring more dimensions and perspectives into the field of modern and contemporary literature in Chinese.

-The original aim of JMLC is to place Chinese and Western scholarship “back-to-back” and the journal has until now published articles in both English and Chinese.
-However, in view of the increasingly globalized nature of scholarship and in order to further strengthen the mission of JMLC to promote exchange between and fusion of Chinese and Western scholarship, it has been decided, starting from 2016, to turn the journal into an all-English publication.
-We believe that “face-to-face” dialogue between scholars is not only preferable but also necessary in the present globalizing context.
+The original aim of JMLC was to place Chinese and Western scholarship “back-to-back” and the journal had published articles in both English and Chinese.
+However, in view of the increasingly globalized nature of scholarship and in order to further strengthen the mission of JMLC to promote exchange between and fusion of Chinese and Western scholarship, starting from 2016, JMLC turned to be an all-English publication, anticipating that “face-to-face” dialogue between scholars is not only preferable but also necessary in the present globalizing context.

 JMLC is indexed in the EBSCOhost electronic databases, the MLA International Bibliography, and is listed in the Directory of Periodicals.
 Its full electronic version is available the on the MLA International Bibliography, ProQuest and on Academic OneFile” and ‘Literature Research Centre” of Gale | Cengage Learning, as well as under “Humanities International Complete in the EBSCOhost electronic databases.

 Indexed in EBSCOhost electronic databases, MLA International Bibliography and ProQuest.